 We have multiple backgrounds at our studio, and we can recommend the best option to complement your clothing choices.

-Our backgrounds are black, brown, grey, white, pink, and blue and we can add coloured gels to backgrounds for variety.
-We also feature a warmly toned wall which photographs beautifully.
-These environments are fantastic for colour or black and white photographs.
+Our solid colour backgrounds are black, grey, white, pink, and blue and we can add coloured gels to backgrounds for variety.
+We have canvas and scenic backdrops, plus our newly renovated Studio has soft white walls and newly polished floorboards for a more "at Home" feel which has been popular!
+This environment is fantastic for colour or black and white photographs.

 Things to avoid

-We advise against wearing sleeveless tops, clothing that is too tight, too short, or revealing (particularly on young children with bruised legs).
+We advise against wearing sleeveless tops if you don't like your arms, clothing that is too tight, too short, or revealing if you are going to feel uncomfortable (and particularly on young children with bruised legs).
 Children are active (even during the shoot), so we encourage parents to dress them in clothes that fit comfortably and won’t creep up or down when they strike a pose or play.